-US$145 for 3 dives (plus $25 for dive equipment rental if required)
+Nusa Penida 3 dives (1 day): $159 plus $25 for dive equipment rental if required

 Where: Actually three sister islands - Nusa Penida, Nusa Lembongan, Nusa Ceningan.
 Dry limestone islands about 20 km off the South East coast of Bali, reached by fast speedboat in a 45 minute journey from Sanur.

 Highlights: The healthiest corals in Bali, and home to a huge variety of reef fish.
-Great for drift diving, and the best place to see Mola Mola & Manta in season.
+Great for drift diving and the best place to see Mola Mola in season, with mantas all year round.
 Dramatic above-water scenery.

-Conditions: Usual temperature around 28°C, but the strong currents and sharp thermoclines can occasionally bring it down to the low 20°.
-Good visibility.
+Conditions: Usual temperature around 28°C, but the strong currents and sharp thermoclines can occasionally bring it down to the low 20°C. Good visibility.
 Not uncommon strong currents and swells.

 NUSA PENIDA NORTH COAST (FROM SD TO BATU NUNGGUL)